-This insurance is important because it covers your liability should your employee get sick or injured while working.
+This insurance is important because it covers the employer’s liability should the employee get sick or injured while working.

 The Employees’ Compensation Ordinance (Cap.
 282) states that the minimum insurance cover required is $100,000,000/event.
 The least expensive and most basic form of helper insurance should provide this minimum requirement.

 More extensive domestic helper insurance plans can cover, in addition to the government minimum requirement, benefits such as: